imgag/megSAP/doc/internal/demux_illumina.md

 		> rm -rf [run]

 # Demultiplexing of NovaSeqXPlus
+1. Make sure the DRAGEN analysis on the NovaSeq X is completed and all files are copied to the storage.
+	A `CopyComplete.txt`file is created in `Analysis/[1-9]` when it is done.

-1. Check basic run statistics with Illumina Sequence Analysis Viewer
+2. Check basic run statistics with Illumina Sequence Analysis Viewer

     Error-rate < 1%
     Cluster density
     Check whether number of lanes is set correctly in NGSD
     ...

-2. Set the run quality in the NGSD
+3. Set the run quality in the NGSD

 	Use comment field to describe problems.

-3. Demultiplexing
+4. Demultiplexing

 	Demultiplexing is done on the instrument already.
 There is nothing to do for us.

-4. Copy ORA/BAM to the project folders and analyze them using:
+5. Copy ORA/BAM to the project folders and analyze them using:

 		> php /mnt/storage2/megSAP/pipeline/src/NGS/copy_sample.php
 		> ionice -c 3 make all

-5. Backup run using backup tool:
+6. Backup run using backup tool:

 		> sudo -u archive-gs php /mnt/storage2/megSAP/pipeline/src/Tools/backup_queue.php -mode run -in [run] -email [email]

-6. Delete the run raw data (when all samples are analyzed and passed QC):
+7. Delete the run raw data (when all samples are analyzed and passed QC):

 		> rm -rf [run]